QuantumFlux42/detect_stream/README.md

 Threshold    : t will decrease threshold, T will increase threshold contourArea  : c will decrease contourArea, C will increase contourArea
              : < will decrease contourArea by 200, > will increase contourArea by 200 (Tutorials started it at 10000 but low numbers helped box small objects)
+Hide Display : h will hide and unhide the detection variables